Data, Surveillance, and Epidemiology

 Montana Diabetes Program uses DQCMS as diabetes patient registry to support QI in primary care and diabetes self-management education programs.
 This program tracks outcomes for diabetes management including A1C, blood pressure, cholesterol levels, tobacco cessation, immunizations, chronic kidney disease, foot care, and medication.
 The Program publishes quarterly reports based on the collected data.
 Go to the quarterly QI reports.

 Centers for Disease Control and Prevention (CDC)

 The CDC publishes national, state and county level data of diabetes and its complications.
+CDC also publishes a Diabetes State Burden Toolkit to report the health economic, and mortality burden of diabetes for all states.
 Data can be viewed in table, graph and map formats.

 - National data: